-4. With bassist Ernie Newton and rhythm guitarist Jimmy Atkins (older half-brother of Chet Atkins), Paul formed The Les Paul Trio.
+4. With bassist Ernie Newton and rhythm guitarist Jimmy Atkins (older half-brother of Chet Atkins), Paul formed the Les Paul Trio.
 In Harlem he would often jam with the likes of Louis Armstrong and Art Tatum.

-5. Never satisfied with the way his hollow body electric guitar sounded, he began stuffing towels in the f-holes in order to reduce feedback.
+5. Never satisfied with the way his hollow body electric guitar sounded, Paul began stuffing towels in the f-holes in order to reduce feedback.
 In 1940 he was almost fatally electrocuted while experimenting with the electric wiring of his guitar.

-6. His first breakthrough in creating the solid body electric guitar came in 1941 with a device he called "The Log" – a maple 4x4 with a bridge and pickup attached to an Epiphone hollow body (it took 10 years for him to convince Gibson to produce a solid body guitar based on his design, a step Gibson took only after seeing the success of the Fender Telecaster).
+6. Paul's first breakthrough in creating the solid body electric guitar came in 1941 with a device he called "The Log" – a maple 4-by-4 with a bridge and pickup attached to an Epiphone hollow body (it took 10 years for him to convince Gibson to produce a solid body guitar based on his design, a step Gibson took only after seeing the success of the Fender Telecaster).

-8. When the war ended, Paul returned to Hollywood and started building a home recording studio.
+8. When the war ended, Paul returned to Hollywood and began building a home recording studio.
 His early pioneering of multi-track recording on acetate discs led to top 10 hits with instrumentals like "Nola" and "Meet Mr. Callaghan."

-14. Today, an original 1959 Gibson Les Paul can sell for as much as $750,000.
+14. Today an original 1959 Gibson Les Paul can sell for as much as $750,000.